 The Bottom Line

 Essentially, it comes down to communication.
 Your child will face difficult moments in school.
 As long as the parents, teacher, and other classmates are aware of your child's situation -- your child will not feel alone with arthritis.
-He will feel there is a team surrounding him, ready to help and always there to support.
+Your child will feel surrounded by people who are ready to help and always there to support.